1928 United States presidential election in Michigan

 In 1918 a major reaction against incumbent President Woodrow Wilson throughout the Midwest, due to supposed preferential treatment of Southern farmers.
 Republicans would hold every seat in the State Senate for over a decade after the fall election, as they had between 1895 and 1897 and between 1905 and 1911, and every seat in both houses of the state legislature between 1921 and 1923 and again from 1925 to 1927.

 Despite the one-party dominance of the state's legislature, Woodbridge Nathan Ferris would be elected to the Senate in 1922 as the first Democrat to represent Michigan since 1858 after Newberry v.
 United States ruled that party primaries were not subject to the Federal Corrupt Practices Act, (Note: The ruling in Newberry v.
 United States was a plurality decision only, and would be overturned in 1941 by United States v.
 Classic.) so that enough Republicans who had opposed Truman Newberry in the fraudulent 1918 primary backed Ferris for him to win by two percentage points.
 In 1924, unlike every other Upper Midwestern state, Progressive candidate Robert M. La Follette performed only moderately in heavily Yankee and Polish Lower Michigan.
 Even in the more Scandinavian and anti-clerical Upper Peninsula, where La Follette support in Michigan was centred, the Wisconsin Senator failed to match his performance in the other Upper Midwest states.
 Consequently, the inevitable nomination with all other Democrats sitting the election out of La Follette endorsee New York City Catholic Al Smith did not make for a significant reaction in Michigan.

+This was the final election in which Michigan voted for presidential electors directly.
+The state switched to the modern "short ballot" for the following election.